Cray-HPE/docs-csm/operations/network/management_network/aruba/tacacs.md

 ## Expected results

-1. SSH is enabled
+* SSH is enabled
-1. Administrators can configure TACACS between the server and the DUT correctly
+* Administrators can configure TACACS between the server and the DUT correctly.
-   1. The key on the DUT matches the key on the server
+    * The key on the DUT matches the key on the server.
-   1. Administrators have a valid and working user account in the TACACS configuration file on the server
+    * Administrators have a valid and working user account in the TACACS configuration file on the server.
-1. Administrators can validate the configuration using the show command listed above
+* Administrators can validate the configuration using the `show` command listed above.
-1. Administrators can log into the switch via SSH from the client, and the available CLI is unrestricted
+* Administrators can log into the switch via SSH from the client, and the available CLI is unrestricted.
-1. Administrators can see the start-stop logs in the logfile of the TACACS server
+* Administrators can see the start-stop logs in the logfile of the TACACS server.
-1. Administrators can log into the switch via SSH from the client, but the available CLI is restricted
+* Administrators can log into the switch via SSH from the client, but the available CLI is restricted.

 [Back to Index](../README.md)